 Privacy

-The University further reserves the right to examine, use, and disclose any data or content found on the University's IT Resources to further the health, safety, discipline, legal rights, security, or intellectual or other property of any User.
-Information that the University gathers from such permissible monitoring or examinations may also be used in disciplinary actions.
-Such information also may be disclosed to law enforcement officials.
+The University further reserves the right to examine, use, and disclose any data or content found on the University's IT Resources to further the health, safety, discipline, legal rights, security, IP, or other property of any User.
+Information that the University gathers from permissible monitoring or examinations may also be used in disciplinary actions.
+Such information also may be disclosed to law enforcement officials or other third parties.

 The University may exercise these rights for various reasons, including but not limited to the following:

-• Ascertaining whether Users are using the systems per the IT policies and other University guidelines;
+• Ascertaining whether Users are following IT policies and University guidelines when using IT Resources;

 • Preventing, investigating, or detecting unauthorized use of the University's IT Resources;